Azael-Dev/Azael-Dev/README.md

 # Hey there 👋

 <p align="left">
-  I'm <a href="https://www.azael.dev/" target="_blank">Azael</a>, a Full-Stack Developer from Thailand specializing in modern web technologies and game server development.
-I create scalable applications and immersive multiplayer experiences on <a href="https://fivem.net/" target="_blank">FiveM</a> and <a href="https://redm.net/" target="_blank">RedM</a> platforms.
-Currently deepening my expertise in Advanced TypeScript and DevOps.
+  I'm <a href="https://www.azael.dev/" target="_blank">Azael</a>, a developer from Thailand focused on web development and game servers.
+I enjoy building practical solutions through hands-on experience, especially within the <a href="https://fivem.net/" target="_blank">FiveM</a> and <a href="https://redm.net/" target="_blank">RedM</a> ecosystem.
+Currently expanding my skills in TypeScript and DevOps.
 </p>

 <table>